Maediem/Plex-NFO-Updater/README.md

 - Python 3.8+
 - pip to install dependencies (script will attempt to auto-install missing third-party packages)
 - A working Plex server with a writable token (see Configuration)
+- Episode NFO files should have the same file name as the video file (only extension should be different)
+- Show NFO file should be name: TODO
-- Run from the Plex server machine.
+- Running Python Script on the Plex server machine.

 ### Third-party Python packages used: